CLOSE X

 See the Last Supper

-A 20-minute taxi ride will bring you to Santa Maria delle Grazie, the 15th-century convent whose treasure is Leonardo da Vinci’s Last Supper, painted on its dining-room wall.
-Since the painting is tempera painted on drywall and not a fresco, it has deteriorated badly over the years despite attempts at restoration.
+A 20-minute taxi ride will bring you to Santa Maria delle Grazie, the 15th-century convent.
+You’ll find Leonardo da Vinci’s Last Supper painted on its dining-room wall here.
+Since the painting is tempera painted on drywall and not a fresco, there is deterioration despite restoration attempts over the years.

-You need to make a reservation and buy tickets in advance for the 15-minute tour, which you’ll often have to purchase through tour companies that buy up blocks of tickets and charge you a surcharge.
+While on a quick day trip here from Milan.
+You need to make a reservation and buy tickets in advance for the 15-minute tour.
+Often you’ll have to purchase them from tour companies that buy up blocks of tickets and charge you a surcharge.

-Or you can do as I did, and arrive at the convent when the ticket office opens at 8:30am and hope for the best.
-I was able to buy a ticket for the 9:30 tour and spent a pleasant hour at Caffé Le Grazie, a delightful coffee shop across the street.
+Or you can do as I did.
+Arrive at the convent when the ticket office opens at 8:30am and hope for the best.
+I bought a ticket for the 9:30 tour and spent a pleasant hour at Caffé Le Grazie, a delightful coffee shop across the street.

 Shoppers in Milan’s Fashion Quadrilateral